Sylvia Day: Career

 Day writes genre fiction and literary commentary.
 She has also published under the pseudonyms S. J. Day and Livia Dare.

-She is the co-founder of Passionate Ink, a special interest chapter of Romance Writers of America (RWA), and served on RWA's Board of Directors from 2009-13.
-She was the 22nd President of RWA.
-Day presently serves on the Authors Guild Board of Directors.
+In 2005, she co-founded Passionate Ink, the erotic romance special interest chapter of Romance Writers of America (RWA), and served as its inaugural president.
+Day went on to serve on RWA's Board of Directors from 2009-2013, and later as the 22nd President of RWA.
+Day has served on the Authors Guild Council and Authors Guild Foundation Board of Directors since 2016.

 She presents workshops for writing groups and has been a speaker at events such as the RT Booklovers Convention, Romance Writers of America's National Convention, and Comic-Con.

 In March 2013, Harlequin Enterprises and Hearst Corporation announced the signing of Day to a seven-figure contract to write two novellas to launch "Cosmo Red Hot Reads from Harlequin," a new collaboration between the publisher and communications giant.

 In June 2013, Penguin USA agreed on an eight-figure deal for two more "Crossfire" books, with Penguin UK acquiring UK and Commonwealth rights for an additional seven-figures.

 In January 2014, Macmillan's St. Martin's Press announced a two-book, eight-figure agreement with Day for a new "Blacklist" series.
 Penguin UK acquired UK and Commonwealth rights to the series for an additional seven-figures.

 In April 2019, Amazon Publishing announced a deal for a new novella from Day for seven figures.

 Crossfire

 Day's Crossfire series has 13 million English-language copies in print and international rights licensed in over 40 territories as of January 2014.

 Bared to You was #62 on the Amazon.com's list of top 10 best-selling books of 2012, #5 on iTunes' Top Ten Books of the Year, and #7 on Bookscan's Top 10 Print Book Sales of 2012 – Adult Fiction.
 Bared to You spent forty-five weeks on The New York Times trade paperback bestseller list and sixty-seven weeks on the USA Today bestseller list.

-The Crossfire series was acquired by Lionsgate Television Group for television adaptation, but Day declined a third renewal of the option and the rights have reverted to her.
+The Crossfire series was acquired by Lionsgate Television Group for television adaptation, but Day declined a third renewal of the option and the rights reverted to her.
+The rights were optioned a second time and reverted again.
+The series is presently in development with a third, as-yet-unnamed studio.

-Beyond Words

-In September 2015, Day launched the digital lifestyle magazine Beyond Words, which publishes daily articles covering travel, entertainment, style, wellness, and philanthropy.